nizzyyman/sherlock-xyz/content/blog/4_Nifty_Options.md

 ### Options for NFTs

 There is billions of dollars worth of intangible value locked in NFTs and it has been nearly unusable for NFT owners.
-With Nifty Options, that completely changes.
+With Nifty Options, that changes.
 The DeFi options market has sorely lacked the burgeoning asset class of NFTs, and we are excited to partner with a product that is pioneering this new space.

 ![Logo.e724d307.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/40673f7c-b3af-4913-88ba-6cfefcba22c2/Logo.e724d307.png)